The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 - The best way to prevent root rot is by maintaining a proper watering schedule.

-- Make sure that you don’t let the soil stay wet for a long amount of time.
+- Make sure you don’t let the soil stay wet for a long time.

 - You should place the plant in a well-aerated and well-ventilated space.